shefalimangla/Snake_Game/README.md

 - Right Arrow to move right

 # Objective:
--Guide the snake to eat the food that randomly appears on the grid.
+- Guide the snake to eat the food that randomly appears on the grid.
--Each time the snake eats a piece of food, it will grow longer, and your score will increase.
+- Each time the snake eats a piece of food, it will grow longer, and your score will increase.

 # Gameplay Rules:
--Avoid colliding with the snake’s own body.
+- Avoid colliding with the snake’s own body.
 If happens, the game will be over.

 # Scoring:
--Your score increases by 1 point each time the snake eats food.
+- Your score increases by 1 point each time the snake eats food.
--The current score is displayed on the screen in real-time.
+- The current score is displayed on the screen in real-time.